akeneo/pim-api-docs/content/graphql/setup/limitations.md

 # Limitations

-GraphQL APIs offer great flexibility by allowing clients to request precisely the data they need.
+**GraphQL API** offer great flexibility by allowing clients to request precisely the data they need.
 However, certain limitations are in place to ensure optimal performance.
 By setting boundaries, we avoid complex or large queries that could potentially slow down the system.
 This is a balancing act between flexibility and performance.